NexMaker-Fab/2023zjude-YSD/docs/_processing.md

 </div>

 ## 3 Processing with Arduino
-In this experiment, we want to control the line movement on the screen through pressure sensors.
+In this experiment, we want to display the pressure magnitude on the pressure sensor using the degree of curvature of the lines.

 ### 3.1 List of components
 - Arduino UNO * 1